DavidPDev/ScreenshotMockupGenerator/README.md

   <img src="docs/images/samples1.PNG" width="640">
 </p>

-The application can be run from command line so you can create a .bat file with all the screenshots for every languaje, device type, etc
+The application can be run from command line so you can create a .bat file with all the screenshots for every languaje, device type, etc.

 It is conceived as a simple utility as I didn't find any existing application that made this work decently.

+I've used it to create the 7 screenshots of our company's App for Android phone + Android tablet + iPhone + iPad, in 3 different languajes: ***7*4*3=84 screenshots in a few seconds*** using a .bat script.
+The best part is that changing a screenshot, text, etc is just a few seconds of work.

 # Disclaimers & TODOs
 - I'm not a C# developer so code may not be beautiful at all :)
 - I'm not native English.
 That explains many things.
 - Maybe the code has very few comments...
 I prefer auto-documented code...
+- This is my first time publishing a "real" project on Github so don't blame me too much.
 - TODO: I'm too lazy to develop a Form with all the fields for each option.
 Maybe in a future I'll do it.
 - TODO: Error controls

 # Usage
 This utility has two operating modes:
 - ***Windowed/visual mode***: it uses a edit-box command line to preview quickly the images.
 When you have finished you can save your commands to create a .bat script.
 - ***Command line***: just call the .exe using all the arguments (may be a lot, but some are optional).
-Windows can use up to 8192 chrs in a command line.
+Windows can use up to 8192 chars in a single command line.

 List of commands (samples below):
 ```